 Malaka Gharib is a journalist, cartoonist and graphic novelist.

-By day, she works as a digital editor at NPR for Life Kit, a lifestyle podcast about health, finance, relationships and more.
-Her comics and writing have been published in the Los Angeles Times, Catapult, The Believer Magazine and The New Yorker.
+Her comics and writing have been published in the Los Angeles Times, Catapult, The Believer Magazine, The Nib and The New Yorker.
 She has been profiled in The Washington Post and The New York Times.

-Some of her comics and zines are archived at the Smithsonian Institution, the New York Public Library, the Arab American Museum and Barnard College’s Zine Library.
+Her comics and zines are archived at the Smithsonian Institution, the New York Public Library, the Arab American Museum and Barnard College’s Zine Library.
 Her art and writing has been exhibited at the National Museum of Women in the Arts, Harvard Radcliffe Institute and Vanderbilt Fine Arts Gallery.
-She has spoken at the Filipino American International Book Festival, the Emirates Literature Festival, The Muse and the Marketplace, Unbound Book Festival, the Massachusetts Independent Comics Festival, Short Run Comix Festival and The Small Press Expo.

-She lives in Nashville, Tenn., with her husband, son and Shiba Inu.
+She graduated magna cum laude from Syracuse University and lives in Nashville, Tenn., with her husband, son and Shiba Inu.

 To arrange a speaking engagement: